dreamworksanimation/openmoonray/building/Centos7/centos7_build.md

 ---
-title: Building MoonRay on Rocky Linux 9
+title: Building MoonRay on Centos 7
 ---
-# Building MoonRay on Rocky Linux 9
+# Building MoonRay on Centos 7

 Start with reading the [general build instructions](../general_build).

-This document gives more explicit instructions for building on a Rocky Linux 9 installation.
+This document gives more explicit instructions for building on a Centos 7 machine.
+All the information here should also be covered in the general document.

 To keep it concrete, I've chosen specific directory locations, which you can change as needed:

 - */source* location of the openmoonray repository clone
 - */build* CMake build directory